Alexandra Headland Coastal Path Upgrade

 Construction update

-Council has appointed a head contractor to undertake the works.
-Construction is scheduled to begin in early 2026.
+Council has appointed a head contractor SGQ Pty Ltd to undertake the works.
+Construction started in February with site fencing and works well underway.

 Community engagement